stevevis/html-viewer/README.md

 - Sort tags with the same count alphabetically
 - Implement sorting and filtering for the tag list
 - When a tag button is clicked scroll to the first occurance in the source
-- Lets tags in the source be clicked to highlight all occurances
+- Let tags in the source be clicked to highlight all occurances